 O-rings are used to block openings and prevent liquids or gases from escaping in appliances and machines.
 While O-rings can be made of any number of materials, rubber is the most common due to its durability, hardness, and heat resistance.
-Review this brief guide to learn about the different types of
+Review this brief guide to learn about the different types of rubber O-ring materials.

 A Guide to Rubber O-Ring Materials